Tributary: Terminology

+Forks

-In the U.S., where tributaries sometimes have the same name as the river into which they feed, they are called forks.
+In the United States, where tributaries sometimes have the same name as the river into which they feed, they are called forks.
 These are typically designated by compass direction.
 For example, the American River in California receives flow from its North, Middle, and South forks.
 The Chicago River's North Branch has the East, West, and Middle Fork; the South Branch has its South Fork, and used to have a West Fork as well (now filled in).
 Forks are sometimes designated as right or left.
 Here, the handedness is from the point of view of an observer facing upstream.
 For instance, Steer Creek has a left tributary which is called Right Fork Steer Creek.

+These naming conventions are reflective of the circumstances of a particular river's identification and charting: people living along the banks of a river, with a name known to them, may then float down the river in exploration, and each tributary joining it as they pass by appears as a new river, to be given its own name, perhaps one already known to the people who live upon its banks.
+Conversely, explorers approaching a new land from the sea encounter its rivers at their mouths, where they name them on their charts, then, following a river upstream, encounter each tributary as a forking of the stream to the right and to the left, which then appear on their charts as such; or the streams are seen to diverge by the cardinal direction (north, south, east, or west) in which they proceed upstream, sometimes a third stream entering between two others is designated the middle fork; or the streams are distinguished by the relative height of one to the other, as one stream descending over a cataract into another becomes the upper fork, and the one it descends into, the lower; or by relative volume: the smaller stream designated the little fork, the larger either retaining its name unmodified, or receives the designation big.

 Ordering and enumeration

 Tributaries are sometimes listed starting with those nearest to the source of the river and ending with those nearest to the mouth of the river.
 The Strahler stream order examines the arrangement of tributaries in a hierarchy of first, second, third and higher orders, with the first-order tributary being typically the least in size.
 For example, a second-order tributary would be the result of two or more first-order tributaries combining to form the second-order tributary.

 Another method is to list tributaries from mouth to source, in the form of a tree structure, stored as a tree data structure.